Bird Identifier

 White-tailed Ptarmigan

-The smallest North American grouse, a hardy alpine specialist and the only ptarmigan with an all-white tail in every season.
+The smallest North American ptarmigan and the only one found in the contiguous United States, an alpine specialist with an all-white tail in every season.

 gamebird